cristina1997/Distributed_System_Project/README.md

 ***
 ## Run
-First and foremost, you will need to install [WAMP](http://www.wampserver.com/en/) and [Tomcat 7](https://tomcat.apache.org/download-70.cgi) and [Eclipse JEE](https://www.eclipse.org/downloads/packages/release/helios/sr2/eclipse-ide-java-ee-developers) (if not already installed).
+First and foremost, you will need to install [WAMP](http://www.wampserver.com/en/) and [Tomcat 7](https://tomcat.apache.org/download-70.cgi) and [Eclipse JEE](https://www.eclipse.org/downloads/packages/release/helios/sr2/eclipse-ide-java-ee-developers) (if not already installed) and make an account on Postman.

 ### 1. Clone Repo <br>
 Open your terminal/cmd in the folder you wish to download the repository and execute the following <br>